hasadna/open-bus/doc/db_tables.md

 - `train_station_exits` has coordinates of the entrances and exits to train stations (the GTFS stops table only have an approximate coordinate in the middle of each station).

 - `station_walking_distance` has bus stops that are near train stations.
-It includes the straight line distance, and the length of the walking route using two route services: Google Maps and [Graphopper](https://graphhopper.com/).
+Each line gives one possible distance between a bus stop and a station.
+Stop & station are identified by the stop code. `Source` field specify how the distance was retrieved.
+Current values: Google for Google Maps Routing API, Graphopper for [Graphopper Routing API](https://graphhopper.com/).
+'Estimation' will mean distance estimated manually where routing isn't available.

 ## Train passengers counts